Note

 You can enable E2E TLS encryption via:

-After you enable E2E TLS encryption, all intra-cluster communications for your web app are encrypted by using TLS, ensuring end-to-end data protection.
+After you enable E2E TLS encryption, all intra-cluster communications for your web app are encrypted via TLS, which ensures end-to-end data protection.

 TLS/SSL certificates on App Service

-To serve HTTPS traffic, App Service requires a TLS/SSL certificate that is bound to your custom domain.
+To serve HTTPS traffic, App Service requires a TLS/SSL certificate that's bound to your custom domain.
+App Service offers multiple certificate options, ranging from fully managed free certificates to customer-managed certificates.

 Types of certificates